My First Railway Journey. Part I

 “What silly question is that?
-They have searched long enough for a place were they would send you to,” said my Mum as she put a shawl around my neck.
+They have searched long enough for a place where they would send you to,” said my Mum as she put a shawl around my neck.
 “You know quite well that all the children are being sent away.
 The girls are in East-Prussia and you are going into a home in Silesia.”

 “But I don’t want to go into a home!”
 I tried to say it defiantly.

 “What you want will not be debated,” said my Mum firmly, ending all discussion about it.
-For breakfast I had a slice of bread with “ersatz” honey and a cup of “ersatz” coffee.
+For breakfast, I had a slice of bread with “ersatz” honey and a cup of “ersatz” coffee.